Release date: 9 September 2019

 “It’s possible that the works will cause some disruption in the local area.
 We will of course make every effort to minimise the impact of the project but there will be a requirement for traffic signals at times and short road closures for most of the side junctions when the raised tables are being constructed.”

-For further information visit the travel information page on the County Council website.
+For further information visit the travel information page.